Jordi Cruyff has made his first big move back at Ajax, and it’s one nobody was expecting.

 Cruyff, who joined at Ajax director of football in December, has clearly seen enough from Michel’s early promise to take the risk.

-According to AD, the 50-year-old is already in Amsterdam to put pen-to-paper on a two-year deal.
+The 50-year-old arrived in Amsterdam to put pen-to-paper on a two-year deal.

 Michel also has some Ajax experience himself, having coached Daley Blind and Donny van de Beek in Spain.